 ~ Wilhelm von Humboldt

-Keep Your Mind Savvy®!
-You may have heard the adage “move it or lose it,” a phrase that neatly encapsulates a good reason to keep moving our body.
-Movement is indeed a key component to our health and well-being, since the three main modern threats to our health are:
+You may have heard the adage “move it or lose it,” a phrase that encapsulates the importance of moving our bod.
+Moving our body is a top health support, as the three main threats to our health are:

 - The Standard American Diet (S.A.D.)